jqueryscript/ChatGPT-Resources/README.md

 - [LINE-Bot-ChatSummarizer](https://github.com/kkdai/LINE-Bot-ChatSummarizer) - Use ChatGPT to summarize your group chat as a chat summarizer with the LINE Bot Chat Summarizer.
 - [chatgpt_telegram_bot](https://github.com/karfly/chatgpt_telegram_bot) - ChatGPT Telegram Bot (fast and no limits).
 - [chatgpt-whatsapp](https://github.com/noelzappy/chatgpt-whatsapp) - A simple WhatsApp bot that uses OpenAI's ChatGPT to respond to user inputs.
 Includes a cron to enable ChatGPT to send messages to recipients at periodic intervals.
+- [GPT-Linebot-python-flask-on-vercel](https://github.com/howarder3/GPT-Linebot-python-flask-on-vercel) - GPT-Linebot using python flask for vercel.
+- [wpp-chatgpt](https://github.com/Santosl2/wpp-chatgpt) - Make your whatsapp BOT talk like a human using ChatGPT!

 ## Libraries